magynhard/ruby-nice/doc/object.jsdoc.md

 <a name="Object+eachWithIndex"></a>

 ### object.eachWithIndex(loop_function) &rarr; <code>Object.&lt;any&gt;</code>
-Iterates over all elements of an object
+Iterates over all elements of the object

 Breaks if returning false